 The same axiom is often named in honor of Dirichlet who used it in solving Pell's equation.
 The pigeon seems to be a recent addition, as Jeff Miller's web site on the first use of some math words gives, "Pigeon-hole principle occurs in English in Paul Erdös and R. Rado, A partition calculus in set theory, Bull.
 Am.
 Math.
 Soc.
 62 (Sept.
-1956)".
+1956)" (although they credit Dedekind for the principle).
 In a recent discussion on a history group Julio Cabillon added that there are a variety of names in different countries for the idea.
 His list included "le principe des tiroirs de Dirichlet", French for the principle of the drawers of Dirichlet, and the Portugese "principio da casa dos pombos" for the house of pigeons principle and "das gavetas de Dirichlet" for the drawers of Dirichlet.
 It also is sometimes simply called Dirichlet's principle and most simply of all, the box principle.
 Jozef Przytycki wrote me to add, "In Polish

 we use also:"the principle of the drawers of Dirichlet"

 that is 'Zasada szufladkowa Dirichleta' ".
 I received a note that said, "Dirichlet first wrote about it in Recherches sur les formes quadratiques à coefficients et à indéterminées complexes (J. reine u. angew.
 Math.
 (24 (1842) 291 371) = Math.
 Werke, (1889 1897), which was reprinted by Chelsea, 1969, vol. I, pp. 533-618.
 On pp. 579-580, he uses the principle."

 He doesn't give it a name.
 In later works he called it the "Schubfach Prinzip" [which I am told means "drawer principle" in German]